k1vd/Python-ChatGPT-Voice-Assistant/README.md

 # ChatGPT Voice Assistant

-Ein einfacher ChatGPT-Sprachassistent, der die OpenAI-API und Gradio verwendet, um eine Benutzeroberfläche bereitzustellen, auf der Benutzer ihre Fragen aufzeichnen und gesprochene Antworten erhalten können.
+A simple ChatGPT voice assistant using OpenAI API and Gradio to provide a user interface where users can record their queries and receive spoken responses.

-## Voraussetzungen
+## Requirements

-- Python 3.6 oder höher
+- Python 3.6 or higher
 - OpenAI
 - Gradio
 - Pyttsx3